Landfill Caps and Enhancements

 Landfill capping is a containment technology that forms a barrier between the contaminated media and the surface, thereby shielding humans and the environment from the harmful effects of its contents and perhaps limiting the migration of the contents.
 A cap must restrict surface water infiltration into the contaminated subsurface to reduce the potential for contaminants to leach from the site.

 Landfills have been the most common form of waste disposal, and old landfills are present or in close proximity to most communities in the United States.
 Prior to environmental laws that regulated waste disposal, landfills were no more than holes in the ground filled with waste and covered with dirt.
 Many of the old landfills that are problems today were constructed in this fashion.
-When hazardous was disposed, it often was placed in metal drums that rusted through in a few years, leaving the waste to seep through the landfill.
+When hazardous waste was disposed, it often was placed in metal drums that rusted through in a few years, leaving the waste to seep through the landfill.
 Water was allowed to seep through the cover of the landfill, saturate the wastes, and come out the bottom or sides as leachate (i.e., liquid that leaches through the landfill and collects in pockets in the landfill material or below the landfill).
 Leachate, in turn, often flowed into groundwater.

 In 1976, Congress passed the Resource Conservation and Recovery Act (RCRA), tightening the regulatory oversight of existing landfills and establishing basic standards for covering landfills (i.e., landfill caps and containing leachate.
 Two types of caps were required: those for hazardous waste landfills and those for non-hazardous waste landfills.
-The former type of cap consists of three layers: 1) an upper vegetative (topsoil) layer; 2) a drainage layer; and, 3) a low permeability layer made of a synthetic material covering 2 feet of compacted clay.
+The former type of cap consists of three layers: 1) an upper vegetative (topsoil) layer; 2) a drainage layer; and 3) a low permeability layer made of a synthetic material covering two feet of compacted clay.
 The latter is less stringent, designed in conjunction with the bottom liner system to keep wastes from migrating.
 Alternative designs may be considered, but they must be equivalent in performance to the standard caps.

 Limitations and Concerns

-Landfill caps do not lessen toxicity, mobility, or volume of hazardous wastes, but they do limit migration.
+Landfill caps do not lessen the toxicity, mobility, or volume of hazardous wastes, but they do limit migration.
 Landfill caps are most effective where most of the underlying waste is above the water table.

 Landfill cap integrity must not be compromised by present and future land use activities.
 Institutional controls are often required to protect the landfill.